 WHY DONATE FOR COUNSELING SERVICES?

 When we look at the condition of the world today, it’s becoming more difficult to navigate.
 Have you ever wanted to make a difference but didn’t know how?
 The services funded by the Capstone Foundation are one way to impact people’s lives.
 Consider the condition of the family today.
 The impact of divorce, growing up in stepfamilies, and stressful work environments profoundly impact people.
 Employers deal with lost productivity, employee absenteeism, and other issues that negatively impact the work environment.
 The impact of pornography and other forms of problematic sexual behavior impact both employers and the family.
-Different addictions and betrayal trauma is one of the main sources of pain for people today.
+Different addictions and betrayal trauma are sources of pain for many people today.
 Add the impact of increased learning disabilities for children, behavioral disorders, and problems in the education system and it becomes overwhelming.

 Capstone works with clinical consults and therapists and provides scholarships for people who can’t afford the full fee for professional counseling.
 We work with counselors, clinical social workers, marriage & family therapists, addiction specialists, play therapists, coaches, and pastoral counselors to provide services to people in need.
 Our goal is to impact the communities in which we work in a powerful way.